top of page

 5. Regulates Blood Sugar Levels

-Some studies suggest that organic strawberries can help regulate blood sugar levels due to their low glycemic index.
+Some studies suggest that organic strawberries help regulate blood sugar levels due to their low glycemic index.
 This makes them a suitable option for those managing diabetes.

 6. Enhances Cognitive Function